uclaacm/hackschool-f20/session-5-async-and-web-APIs/README.md

 You may have also noticed that one difference that JSON has from a JavaScript object is that in JSON, the `keys` are in quotes.
 There are other differences between the two.
 The biggest difference is that while JSON values can only be one of the six datatypes (strings, numbers, objects, arrays, Boolean, null).
 JavaScript values on the other hand can be any valid JavaScript Structure.
-In our `eugenefanboy` example above, I defined a function as a value - something that cannot be done in JSON.
+In our `eugeneFanboy` example above, I defined a function as a value - something that cannot be done in JSON.

 Essentially, because most APIs return data to us in the form of JSON, we need to do special steps to convert them into JavaScript Objects.